Aaron98990/ways-of-the-game/misconduct.md

 - the person disagreeing gets the last word in / patronizing attitude
 - finger wagging or pointing to locations of missed percieved offenses
 - "The other team is getting more fouls than us" / "That's the third time" / "How many more times?" / "All game"
+- "Why are you smiling. " / "You're smiling. " (I don't know if this is unique to me but I smile a lot apparently)
 - "I'm going to report you" (say name is on match report)
 - "Ask the assistant" (sometimes helpful to ask)
 - [Good heckling](/heckles.md)